open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 # Get Started Guide

-## Step 1: Prepare the Developer System
+## Step 1: Prepare the Developer's System

 The current release of the Intel® Edge Microvisor Toolkit Standalone Node supports the creation of a bootable USB drive on Linux-based operating systems.
 The installer has been tested on Ubuntu 22.04 LTS.